-- Ensures that the safeguarding and child protection policy and procedures are implemented and followed by all staff. - Allocates sufficient time and resources to enable the DSL and deputy to carry out their roles effectively, including the assessment of pupils and attendance at strategy discussions and other necessary meetings. - Ensures that all staff feel able to raise concerns about poor or unsafe practice and that such concerns are handled sensitively and in accordance with the school's whistle blowing procedures. - Ensures that child's safety and welfare is addressed through the curriculum.
+- Ensures that the safeguarding and child protection policy and procedures are implemented and followed by all staff. - Allocates sufficient time and resources to enable the deputy to carry out her role effectively, including the assessment of pupils and attendance at strategy discussions and other necessary meetings. - Ensures that all staff feel able to raise concerns about poor or unsafe practice and that such concerns are handled sensitively and in accordance with the school's whistle blowing procedures. - Ensures that children's safety and welfare is addressed through the curriculum.